Web Analytics

 If you take questions at the end of your presentation, it's important to end on a positive note.
 To do that you should plan to do two different closes.
 At the end of your first close, provide your summary and your call to action, then say “thank you” to signal the audience for applause.

-Then announce that you’ll take questions, perhaps for a certain amount of time, and begin your Q&A. As the questions wind down, try to end on a positive question with a strong response from you.
+If you're taking questions, give a sense of how long you answer questions, and begin your Q&A. As the questions wind down, try to end on a positive question with a strong response from you.
 If you don’t have a positive question to end on, finish your response to the neutral or negative question in a positive way.

 Then say something about time running out and offer your second close, which is a slightly reworded summary and call to action so people leave with your key messages and with an action step to take, helping to aid their recall of your message.